klmnden/azure-docs.tr-tr/articles/network-watcher/required-rbac-permissions.md

 ## <a name="additional-actions"></a>Ek Eylemler

-Ağ İzleyicisi özelliklerini de aşağıdaki eylemleri gerektirir:
+Ağ İzleyicisi özellikleri, aşağıdaki eylemleri de gerektirir:

 - Microsoft.Storage/Read
 - Microsoft.Authorization/Read